 The directors are responsible for the other information.
-The other information comprises the Certificate from the Secretary and the Directors' report.
+The other information comprises the Company information, the Secretary's certificate and the Directors' report.
 Other information does not include the financial statements and our auditors' report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.